 Should the beep of the digital thermometer wake up your child or children, and they won’t let you measure the full three minutes to the end, then there is another excellent solution.
 Switch to the analog thermometer for the next cycle – That one won’t beep.

 Take a nap at midday, together with your child

 Many babies and toddlers take a nap.
 Therefore if you missed taking your temperature in the morning, you may nap with your child, and catch up with measuring when you wake up.
 For some women, it is not relevant if the temperature was taken when waking up in the morning or when waking up after the nap.
 Babies tend to have a different wake and sleep pattern than adults, in some situations it is advisable to avoid sleep deprivation to rest when they sleep.
 That gives you the perfect opportunity to measure after you have rested for at least one hour.
-What a great fit, as according to the rules of “natural and safe”, it is possible to measure your basal temperature after you have rested for at least one hour, even if it is not right after you wake up in the morning.
+What a great fit, as according to the rules of fertility awareness, it is possible to measure your basal temperature after you have rested for at least one hour, even if it is not right after you wake up in the morning.
 Just try it out, and you will see if this works for you.
 Maybe your child naps regularly at the same time so you can keep track of your temperature consistently, like at a time after lunch.
 Thus you can collect your data with a constant measurement standard.